-Service Accounts allow for programatic access to strongDM resources.
-This is useful for continuous-integration pipelines, extract-transform-load jobs or any automated function that would need resource access.
-Check the Admin UI Guide to see how to create Service Accounts.
-The rest of this guide will cover how to authentication with a service account.
+Service accounts allow for programmatic access to strongDM resources.
+This is useful for continuous-integration pipelines, extract-transform-load jobs, or any automated function that would need resource access.
+Check the Admin UI Guide to see how to create service accounts.
+The rest of this guide covers how to authenticate with a service account.

 Using the CLI

 Pass the service account token to the CLI login command.

 - Select the GUI from the top nav menu on your screen

 - Press the